ti-uni-bielefeld/logisim-evolution-basys3/README.md

 ```bash
 $ ./logisim-evolution/run.sh
 ```
+For more information on how to synthesize and download circuits to the Basys3 FPGA board, see the [User Manual](USER_MANUAL.md).

 ## Updating
 To update Logisim Evolution, pull the latest changes from the repository and run the install script again: